walknuts/southportapartments/pages/1-about.md

 GEOCON gave us:

-- A central location (after discovering the convenience of walking and bussing, you'll use your car less)
+- A central location (after discovering the convenience of walking and busing, you'll notice yourself driving less)
 - Solid solar-passive construction (every unit has an EER of at least 5, so your heating and cooling bills will delight you)

 We've added more sustainable features: